GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 To learn more about the `managed` storage area, see [Manifest for storage areas][manifest-storage].

-## Storage and throttling limits {: #storage-and-throttling-limits}
+### Storage and throttling limits {: #storage-and-throttling-limits}

-Don't think of adding to the Storage API as putting things in a big truck.
-Think of adding to storage as being like putting something in a pipe.
-The pipe may have material in it already, and it may even be filled.
-Always assume a delay between when you add to storage and when it is actually recorded.
+The Storage API has the following usage limitations:
+- Storing data often comes with performance costs, and the API includes storage quotas.
+We recommend being careful about what data you store so that you don't lose the ability to store data.
+- Storage can take time to complete.
+Make sure to structure your code to account for that time.

-For details on storage area limitations and what happens when they are exceeded, see the quota information for [`sync`][prop-sync], [`local`][prop-local], and [`session`][prop-session].
+For details on storage area limitations and what happens when they're exceeded, see the quota information for [`sync`][prop-sync], [`local`][prop-local], and [`session`][prop-session].

-## Use cases {: #examples}
+## Use cases {: #use-cases}

 The following sections demonstrate common use cases for the Storage API.

 ### Synchronous response to storage updates

-To track changes made to storage, you can add a listener to its `onChanged` event.
+To track changes made to storage, add a listener to its `onChanged` event.
 When anything changes in storage, that event fires.
 The sample code listens for these changes:

 {% Label %}background.js:{% endLabel %}